7 Best Beaches in Sintra, Portugal

 Brisk winds from the Atlantic Ocean create ideal weather conditions for water sports like kite surfing and water surfing!

-However, these winds create strong currents so it is not the safest beach for small children.
+These winds create strong currents so it is not the safest beach for small children.

 There’s a cool surf school based at Praia Guincho called Moana Surf School. where group lessons start from €40.

-Remember to catch an amazing sunset over the Atlantic Ocean to top off the perfect beach day.
+Catch an amazing sunset over the Atlantic Ocean to top off the perfect beach day.

 Tip: You pass Cascais on the way here.
 Consider combining your trip!